Always let us know

 If the EA's are unsuccessful in collecting the debt, we can apply to the Magistrates Court for your committal to prison for non payment of the council tax.
 We can also commence proceedings to make you bankrupt or place a charging order against your property.
 As a result of any of these courses of action you will incur further costs and charges.

-Recovery policy and code of practice
+Recovery code of practice

 Rhondda Cynon Taf